 Perhaps Germany and its more eastern siblings are less concerned with protecting the geographic relationships.
 There are certainly plenty of American brewers labeling their own beers with the same terminology, such as kolsch, dortmunder and berliner weisse, even where on occasion a German beer competes in the same U.S. marketplace as a domestic brewer.
 I would be somewhat disappointed to see brewers in America prohibited from using terms that designate a style as much as a historical and geographic designation but I would be even more disappointed to see Germans prohibited from protecting their own historical terms on their own turf.

 The question then, to get back to the title of this post, is whether AB InBev’s Budweiser is a budweiser.
 Geographically, it surely isn’t.
-There does not seem to be a substantial connection between the historical location of Budweis (or in native Czech: České Budějovice) and AB InBev’s Budweiser that seems to connect the two together other than a use of the name for marketing purposes.
+There does not appear a substantial connection between the historical Budweis (or in Czech: České Budějovice) and AB InBev’s Budweiser.
 Budějovice, or Budweis, was the imperial brewery location for the Holy Roman Empire.
 That’s some serious marketing juice.
 Organized commercial brewing in the town arose in 1795 by Budweiser Bürgerbräu and Budvar came along roughly 100 years after Anheuser-Busch started selling a beer in the image of Budweiser-style beers.
 Although there is a protected geographic indication (PGI) that protects the right to Budějovice brewers to use the Budweiser name, AB InBev now has trademark rights to the term across the entire EU.

 Stylistically, AB InBev’s Budweiser might be stylistically true if we could figure out what budweiser means as a style.
 Budějovice beers tend to fall in the bohemian pilsner style.
 Lagered, light, refreshing but unmistakably hopped.
-AB InBev’s Budweiser is definitely not a beer that could be mistaken for the bohemian pilsner style.
+AB InBev’s Budweiser is definitely not a beer easily mistaken for the bohemian pilsner style.
 It isn’t hoppy at all.
 Additionally, old Adolphus Busch made a huge change in his recipe from those bohemian lagers.
 He added rice as a way of drying out the beer to make it more appealing to American palates.
-Rice is not commonly found in bohemian lagers.
+Rice is not common in bohemian lagers.

-So if budweiser means something as a style, it either relates to something connected to a unique brewing tradition in Budějovice or some particular recipe formation.
+If budweiser is a style, it relates to a brewing tradition in Budějovice or some particular recipe formation.
 There’s nothing terribly unique about either budweiser beers from Budějovice from other parts of Bohemia producing pilsner-style beers.
 Nor is there something unique about the recipe, unless you consider the rice-based recipe to be different from other beers.
-But if that’s the case then many Japanese brewers, such as Asahi, have a legitimate claim to the term as well.
-Seems odd that a term that relates to a specific geographical patch of the Czech Republic could be captured by a brewery from St. Louis, Missouri and Japanese brewers.
+But if that’s the case then many Japanese brewers, such as Asahi, have a legitimate claim to the term.
+Seems odd that a term related to part of the Czech Republic could fall to a brewery from St. Louis, Missouri and Japanese brewers.

-I am not convinced that budweiser represents a style that is any different from the bohemian pilsner style from Plzeň itself.
-It seems as though the Budějovice-based brewers are using the term budweiser for marketing purposes, even if they have a legitimate geographic basis for its use, just as much as AB InBev is using the term for the same purpose.
+I am uncertain budweiser represents a style any different from the bohemian pilsner style from Plzeň itself.
+It seems Budějovice-based brewers use the term for marketing purposes, even if they have a legitimate geographic basis for it.
+Just as much as AB InBev uses the term for the same purpose.
 However, at least the Budějovice brewers are brewing to the traditional style of the region.
-Perhaps the most disappointing part of this whole thing is that a truly valuable place in the brewing history of the world has been reduced to a meaningless marketing term.
+Perhaps most disappointing is a valuable place in the brewing history of the world reduced to a meaningless marketing term.
 This is the fate of brewing history; chopped up into empty marketing terms.
 Perhaps someday beer history will reach a point where it reclaims these terms.
 Today is not that day.